 This may seem obvious but it’s important not to let wet towels sit on the floor, or laundry baskets go too long without the laundry being washed.
 And if someone spills, clean it up immediately and dry it as well.

-Also, if there happens to be any flooding, make sure an expert checks out the area before you move on with life.
+Also, flooding can lead to mold, so make sure an expert checks the area.
 Because flooding is one of the leading causes of unexpected mold that grows over large areas.

 Let Everything Breathe